 Academics renewal provides students the opportunity to reverse the negative impact of past academic failures at Barstow Community College without course repetition.
 Academic renewal may only be requested by students currently enrolled at BCC and only units taken at BCC may be disregarded in the computation of the student's cumulative GPA.
-A maximum of 30 units in no more than three semesters may be alleviated.
+To qualify for academic renewal:

-To qualify for academic renewal, a period of 12 months must have elapsed between the period for which renewal is petitioned and the time of submission of the petition and the student must meet one of the following requirements after the work to be disregarded:

-- 1. Completion of a minimum of 12 semester units with a minimum GPA of 3.0; OR - 2.
-Completion of a minimum of 30 semester units with a minimum GPA of 2.5; OR - 3.
-Completion of a minimum of 45 units with a minimum GPA of 2.0.
+- A period of 12 months must have elapsed between the period for which renewal is petitioned and the time of submission of the petition. - No substandard grades ("D", "F", or "NP") after the period requested for renewal. - A maximum of 30 units may be alleviated. - Courses that have already been removed from GPA calculation through course repetition may not be renewed. - And the student must meet one of the following requirements after the work to be disregarded: - 1.
+Completion of a minimum of 9 semester units with a minimum GPA of 3.5; OR - 2.
+Completion of a minimum of 12 semester units with a minimum GPA of 3.0; OR - 3.
+Completion of a minimum of 15 units with a minimum GPA of 2.5. - 4.
+Completion of a minimum of 20 units with a minimum GPA of 2.0.